strands-project/strands_3d_mapping/ekz-public-lib/README.txt

 ====================example_bow_images.cpp====================
 Summary:
-	Example for training a bag of words model fro data provided in .png files using a Map3Dbow.
+	Example for training a bag of words model for data provided in .png files using a Map3Dbow.
 Input:
 	a path to a folder where png files with the correct names are located, a path/name for output, number of files to read and a number to controll how what part of the frames given will be used.
 Output: